Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/DMS-AUTH.md

 ### 4. Retrieve Claimset details from Security Database (Cached)

-The claimset details, including Resource claims, Resource claims actions, Resource claims action authorization strategies, are retrieved from a security database.
+On the ODS API, the entire security metadata is cached.
+The claim set details—including resource claims, resource claim actions, and resource claim action authorization strategies—are retrieved from this cached security metadata.

 ### 5. Check incoming request against Api Details Context